frePPLe/frepple/doc/installation-guide/upgrading.rst

 #. **Migrate the frePPLe databases**

-   The following command needs to be repeated for each scenario database (as found in the keys in the DATABASES setting in /etc/frepple/djangosettings.py).
+   In case you didn't opt to migrate your databases as part of the installation process you will need to run it manually.
    ::

-      frepplectl migrate --database=default
+      frepplectl migrate

    On a fresh installation, this command intializes all database objects.
 When running it on an existing installation it will incrementally update the